rackerlabs/docs-developer-blog/_posts/2018-12-12-aws-security-hub-overview.md

 * We've enabled GuardDuty for our test account to provide us with some findings to work with.
 * In the ** AWS Console -> GuardDuty -> Settings ** we've clicked 'Generate Sample Findings' which has generated a spread of 45 findings.
 * Since GuardDuty findings are automatically aggregated in SecurityHub, after a short delay, these same 45 findings are available for us to manipulate in SecurityHub.
-* Today we are concerned about resource theft for BitCoin mining, let's see what GuardDuty has identified for us in this regard:
+* Today, we are concerned about resource theft for BitCoin mining, so let's see what GuardDuty has identified for us in this regard:

 ``` bash
 aws securityhub get-findings --filter '{"ResourceType": [ { "Comparison": "CONTAINS", "Value": "AwsEc2Instance" } ], "Type": [{"Comparison": "CONTAINS", "Value": "TTPs/Command and Control/CryptoCurrency:EC2-BitcoinTool.B!DNS"}] }'
 ```

-and indeed we do have a match output in the AWS Security Finding format:
+And, indeed, we do have a match output in the **AWS Security Finding format**:

 ```JSON
 {